 Healthy 30 Minute Hamburger Soup

-I love a soup that’s ready in 30 minutes.
+I love a comforting soup that’s ready in 30 minutes.
 Let’s be honest.
 I love any and all meals that are ready in 30 minutes.
 I have things to do and standing in the kitchen for two hours making dinner isn’t one of them.
 A hearty soup has a special place in my heart since it’s so cozy.
 Some people may tell you that the most delicious soup should be simmered low and slow but I’m here to tell you it’s just not true.
 You can achieve a rich flavor in far less time than you think.
 Some of my favorites are my 30 Minute Chicken Taco Soup, No Bean 30 Minute Chili, 30 Minute Tomato Soup, and 30 Minute Dairy Free Potato Soup.

 We’re using fresh vegetables instead of canned.
 While I have no issue with canned veggies, going with fresh in this particular soup makes such a difference!
 You’ll taste each individual vegetable and they’ll hold on to a bit of their crispness.
 All good things!

-Once your beef has browned drain any excess fat.
-If you use a lean beef like I do you likely won’t have anything to drain.
-Then all your other ingredients go in the pot too.
+Brown beef or turkey and then drain any excess fat.
+If you use a lean ground meat like I do you likely won’t have anything to drain.
+Then all your other ingredients go in the soup pot too.

 In order to cook your soup quickly and avoid it being too much like a stew it’s important to cut your potatoes pretty small.
 Large chunks will take longer to cook and overpower each bite.
 My diced potatoes are no bigger than an inch in diameter.
 I cut the green beans into thirds or fourths.
 The carrots are cut into small circles and then each circle is cut again.

 Let it all simmer for 20 minutes.
 That’s it!
 You’re ready to serve.
 How painless was that?

-The final product is a total crowd pleaser.
-Even if your crowd includes a three year old and a seven year old.
+The final product is a crowd pleaser even if your crowd includes a three year old and a seven year old.
 I should know.

 Can you use ground turkey instead of beef?